humanbydefinition/code.textmode.art/support.md

 ---
 title: Support
 description: Support the development of textmode.js and related projects.
-Learn about different ways to contribute financially and emotionally to the open-source ASCII art library.
+Learn about different ways to contribute financially and emotionally to the ASCII art library.
 comment: false
 prev: false
 next: false